-Another easy way to prevent a lazy eye in the photos is to change you shooting angle.
+Another easy way to prevent a lazy eye in photos is to change your shooting angle.
 You can take a picture from a side or from a position higher which would prevent the lazy eye and make it feel natural.

 Taking Photos of Children with Lazy Eye

-Those who understand and are learning how to pose correctly to prevent lazy eye can eventually learn to pose or you can change your angle or apply some of your techniques to make a perfect looking shot.
+Those who understand and are learning how to pose correctly to prevent lazy eyes can eventually learn to pose or you can change your angle or apply some of your techniques to make a perfect-looking shot.
 Yeah!
 It’s not an easy job, but you’ve got to do it.

 But what about babies?